Diarrhea in Dogs: What Your Pup's Poop Says About Their Health

 Your veterinarian will warn you about medications that tend to have diarrhea as a side effect, but individual dogs may tolerate medications differently.

-If your dog has ingested something toxic such as medications, toxic foods like chocolate or grapes and raisins, poisonous plants, toxic household cleaners, or pest control products, diarrhea can be a first sign of poisoning.
+If your dog has ingested something toxic such as medications, toxic foods like chocolate or grapes and raisins, poisonous plants, toxic household cleaners, or pest control products, diarrhea may be the first sign of poisoning.

 What Your Dog's Poop Color Can Tell You About Their Health